 Turn off remote access and cloud backups if you don’t use them.
 Disable microphones or cameras when not needed, or physically cover cameras if possible.

-7. Adopt a minimal-privilege approach
+7. Adopt a least-privilege approach

-8. Harden vendor cloud accounts
+8. Secure vendor cloud accounts

 9. Monitor logs and notifications